GenAI-interaction-research/.github/profile/README.md

 Developing and studying GenAI-powered web applications often involves overcoming similar technical, ethical, and methodological challenges.
 This repository aims to help researchers:

-* Find additional help and support in how to develop and use GenAI web applications for research.
+* Getting help and support in how to develop and use GenAI web applications for research.
 * Getting access to examples and use-cases of GenAI web applications that work and can be easily integrated into own research projects.
 * Share early examples and approaches.
 * Find inspiration or starting points for application designs and tools.